tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Press `x` to delete the character under the (block) cursor in normal mode.

+- `p` lowercase to put word after the cursor
+- `P` uppercase put word before the cursor

 `dw` - delete until the start of the next word, EXCLUDING its first character. `2dw` or `d2w` delete two words | `5d5w` 5 times delete 5 words.
 Note that the cursor must be placed at the beginning of the word when using `dw`.

 - `de` - to the end of the current word, INCLUDING the last character.
 Cái này hơi weird, nên dùng `dw`.